About Us

 Moyamoya is a rare and progressive neurological disease in which the blood vessels that supply blood to the brain narrow, restricting blood flow.
 If left untreated, this dangerous disease can cause life-threatening strokes in children and adults, resulting in long-term, debilitating impairments.

 Early diagnosis and treatment are critical.
-On May 6, 2024, help us educate the public and the medical community about this disease.
-Wear blue, participate in the events listed below, print out this fact sheet provided by Boston Children's Hospital, global leaders in the study of this disease, or share the CU Kids at Heart press release.
+On May 6, 2025, help us educate the public and the medical community about this disease.
+Wear blue, participate in the events listed below, print out this fact sheet provided by Boston Children's Hospital, global leaders in the study of this disease.

 Local Events and Activities